The Storytelling Project: 7th Global Meeting

 Story is a powerful tool for teachers, because by telling stories they can help students to integrate what they are learning with what they already know, by placing what they learn in a context that makes it easy to recall.
 Story also plays an important role in academic disciplines like philosophy, theology, anthropology, archaeology and history as well as literature.
 Narrative methods for the collection of data are increasingly used in research in the social sciences and humanities, where the value of getting to know people in a more intimate and less distant way – almost as if we are getting to know them from the inside, is increasingly valued, and academics in many disciplines have begun to realise the value of storytelling as a model for academic writing.

-Most of us have lots of experience of relating to other lives through narrative forms, including the stories we encounter as children, the books we read and the TV programmes we watch – the dramas; the documentaries, and for those who will own up to viewing them, the ‘reality’ TV shows.
+Most of us have lots of experience of relating to other lives through narrative forms, including the stories we encounter as children, the books we read and the TV programmes we watch – the dramas; documentaries, and ‘reality’ TV shows.
 When we are moved by a play, a movie or a novel, we are moved because we begin imaginatively to live the lives of the characters that inhabit them.
-If we are lucky we will encounter as we grow up, fictional stories that stay with us like old friends, that we will revisit again and again throughout our lives, as a way of coming to terms with and responding to the things we experience.
+If we are lucky we will encounter as we grow up, fictional stories that stay with us like old friends that we will revisit again and again throughout our lives, as a way of coming to terms with and responding to the things we experience.

-Storytelling: global reflections on narrative, will provide a space in which stories about story can be told, and in which the use of stories in the widest possible range of aspects of human life, can be reported.
-Abstracts are invited for individual contributions and for symposia of three closely related papers.
+Storytelling: global reflections on narrative, will provide a space in which stories about story can be told, and in which the use of stories in the widest possible range of aspects of human life, can be reported. proposals are invited for individual contributions and for symposia of three closely related papers.
 They may address any aspect of story or narrative, including, for example:

 - Story as a pedagogical tool in academic disciplines such as anthropology, psychology, theology, cultural theory, medicine, law, philosophy, history, education, and archaeology.